rizzimatheus/go-micro/README.md

 ### Services

-- **Broker** -  optional single point of entry to microservices
+- **Broker** -  optional single point of entry to microservices.
-- **Authentication** - PostgreSQL
+- **Authentication** - user authentication using PostgreSQL.
-- **Logger** - MongoDB
+- **Logger** - event registration using MongoDB.
-- **Mail** - sends emails with a specific template
+- **Mail** - sends emails with a specific template.
-- **Listener** - consumes messages in RabbitMQ and initiates a process
+- **Listener** - consumes messages in RabbitMQ and initiates a process.

 ### Communication

-- REST API with JSON as transport
+- REST API with JSON as transport.
-- Sending and Receiving using RPC
+- Sending and Receiving using RPC.
-- Sending and Receiving using RPC
+- Sending and Receiving using RPC.
-- Initiating and Responding to events using Advanced Message Queuing Protocol (AMQP)
+- Initiating and Responding to events using Advanced Message Queuing Protocol (AMQP).

 ## [📌] Broker
 Single point of entry to microservices.